the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 Re:Toggle and Reset Dev mode
 ----

-Some times we forget we disabled it for some reason, also very rarely there is a glitch causing something to goes awry when you initially set things up, after trying the install steps more then once, or reinstalling or updating SideQuest so in your Oculus Application in your phone try to dis and re enable it, if you turn it off and you suddenly connect it is an error with the application thinking on is of and off is on, to fix this just switch Dev mode to to disabled, turn your headset off, switch Dev mode to on, then re boot your headset while phone is connected Via Bluetooth to your Quest.
+Some times we forget we disabled it for some reason, also very rarely there is a glitch causing something to goes awry when you initially set things up, after trying the install steps more then once, or reinstalling or updating SideQuest so in your Oculus Application in your phone app try to enable Dev mode, then turn off your quest while still on the Dav mode page and disable it, then turn your headset back on and wait for it to reconnect before you re enable it, if you turn Dev mode off and you suddenly connect it is an error with the application thinking on is off and off is on, the steps above should fix it.

 The main setup steps for installing SideQuest
 ---